 Freshman Company (DAN 220)

 DAN 220/Freshman Repertory is taken in dance majors’ first semester.
 It is a structured rehearsal process that leads to a public performance.
 At the completion of this course students will have a better understanding of the creative process and program expectations for professionalism.
 In DAN 220, students are members of the "Freshman Company" and work in rehearsal with a faculty member as they set a new modern dance on the Freshman Company.
 Students will become better performers through this process and be exposed to the collaborative nature of modern dance choreography.
 We also hope that this experience prepares students to successfully audition for the Repertory Dance Company.
-The Freshman Company performs excerpts of their dance at High School Dance Day and the entire dance at the December XTE Informal Dance Concert.
+The Freshman Company performs excerpts of their dance at High School Dance Day and the entire dance at the end of semester XTE/NDEO Student Showcase.

 Any dance major or minor may attend.
 Dancers are financially responsible for registration fees (approximately $115), hotel, travel, and food costs.
 Information meetings will be scheduled to go over the details for attendance.
 Information is also posted on the general information bulletin board.

 The American College Dance Association's primary focus is to support and promote the wealth of talent and creativity that is prominent throughout college and university dance departments.
 ACDA's sponsorship of regional conferences and the national dance festival provides the venue for students and faculty to engage in three days of performances, workshops, panels, and master classes taught by instructors from around the region and country.
 The conferences also provide the unique opportunity for students and faculty to have their dance works adjudicated by a panel of nationally recognized dance professionals in an open and constructive forum.
 Culminating with the presentation of pieces selected for their exemplary artistic quality, the conferences are the primary means for college and university dance programs to perform outside their own academic setting and be exposed to the diversity of the national college dance world.